stfc/janus-core/contributing.md

 -   Open an issue for each piece of work done.
 -   Open issues for design discussions.
 The answers may be important for newer members.
--   New features, *e.g.* add new MLIP, the comments shall be used to provide succint reports on progress.
+-   New features, *e.g.* add new MLIP, comments should be used to provide succint reports on progress.

 ### Labels